ksamuk/website/content/home/about.md

 +++

-# Biography
+# About

-I am a Postdoctoral Associate in the lab of Mohamed Noor at Duke University.
+I am a Postdoctoral Associate in Mohamed Noor's lab at Duke University.
 I am broadly interested in evolutionary genomics, and study adaptation, speciation and the evolution of behaviour.
 I have studied these processes in a variety of systems, including threespine sticklebacks, social spiders and *Drosophila pseudoobscura*.
-I enjoy approaching problems from a  multiple angles and use a range of techniques in my research, including population genomics, experimental evolution and meta-analysis.
+I enjoy approaching problems from a  multiple angles and use a range of techniques in my research, including population genomics, experimental evolution, computer simulations and meta-analysis.